Last updated June 18, 2026

 Before starting, either set your system to read-only mode, or bring all your dependent services offline and notify end users of the current maintenance status.

-If your database is attached to a Heroku app, put your app in maintenance mode.
+If your database is attached to a Heroku app, put your app in maintenance mode and downscale any worker dynos that connect to the database.

 Back Up Your Database